Shoot to Kill (1988 film): Plot

 In San Francisco, a man is discovered breaking into his own jewelry store.
-The FBI questions him and learns the man's wife is being held hostage at their home by a brutal extortionist who demands the store's diamonds for her life.
+The FBI questions him and learns the man's wife is being held hostage at their home by a brutal extortionist, who demands the store's diamonds for her life.
 During a standoff at the jeweler's home, the extortionist shoots the family's maid and demands that he be allowed to bring the jeweler's wife to the docks.
-FBI agent Warren Stantin tails them, but his attempt to apprehend the extortionist leads to the jeweler's wife being shot in the left eye and killed, while the extortionist rigs a boat as a decoy and escapes.
+Veteran FBI special agent Warren Stantin goes after them, but his effort to apprehend the extortionist leads to the jeweler's wife being shot in the left eye and killed, while the extortionist rigs a boat as a decoy and escapes.

 Stantin trails him to Washington, where a man has been found shot in the left eye at a mine in a mountainous forest.
-Convinced that the extortionist killed the man and stole his identity, Stantin learns that a fishing party led by local fishing guide Sarah Rennell went into the forest from the mine, and he enlists her partner Jonathan Knox to help find them; Knox, who wanted to search for Sarah by himself, reluctantly agrees.
+Convinced that the extortionist killed the man and stole his identity, Stantin discovers that a fishing party led by local fishing guide Sarah Rennell entered the forest from the mine, and he enlists her partner Jonathan Knox to help find them; Knox, who wanted to search for Sarah by himself, reluctantly agrees.
 Meanwhile, Sarah's fishing party halts when a fisherman nearly falls from a ledge, and another fisherman, Steve, attempts to help him.
 When a gun he is carrying slips into a crack, Steve asks the fisherman to return it but then lets the fisherman fall, throws the rest of the fishing party off the ledge, and takes Sarah hostage, demanding that she lead him to Canada.